kent2cky/flutter-calculator-app-starter-codes/README.md

-# flutter-demo-starter-codes
+# flutter-calculator-app-starter-codes

-Found in this repository are the steps to create a demo flutter application.
+Found in this repository are the steps to create a simple calculator app using flutter.

 ## Get the starter codes
 Fork this repository and then clone it into your computer.